 The footage originally appeared on the website of Russian state-run news agency Sputnik, and later an edited version with clearer audio was posted on Twitter by the Canadian Broadcasting Corporation, and it has been viewed more than 5.3 million times so far.

-Trump was greeted by Johnson at the summit on Wednesday morning and was forced to sit next to the U.K. leader for the three-hour meeting of NATO leaders.
+Trump was greeted by Johnson at the summit Wednesday morning and was forced to sit next to the U.K. leader for the three-hour meeting of NATO leaders.

-As Trump and his wife Melania enter Buckingham Palace they are greeted by the Queen and Prince Charles.
-Princess Anne is not in the official receiving line, but when the Queen scolds her, she simply shrugs.
+As Trump and his wife Melania enter Buckingham Palace, they are greeted by the queen and Prince Charles.
+Princess Anne is not in the official receiving line, but when the queen scolds her, she simply shrugs.

 Cover: In this grab taken from video on Tuesday, Dec.
 3, 2019, Britain's Prime Minister Boris Johnson, right, speaks during a NATO reception.
 While NATO leaders are professing unity as they gather for a summit near London, several seem to have been caught in an unguarded exchange on camera apparently gossiping about U.S. President Donald Trump’s behavior.
 In footage recorded during a reception at Buckingham Palace on Tuesday, Canadian Prime Minister Justin Trudeau was seen standing in a huddle with French President Emmanuel Macron, British Prime Minister Boris Johnson, Dutch Prime Minister Mark Rutte and Britain’s Princess Anne.
 (Host Broadcaster via AP)